krassowski/declarative-parser/README.md

 ### Inteligent

-Make use of Python 3 type hints to reduce tedious task of parsers writing to two or three lines!
+Make use of Python 3 type hints to reduce tedious task of parsers writing to two or three lines.
 Positional, keyword arguments, type hints, docstrings - everything can be meaningfully transformed into a parser.
-And if you decide to take the control, just overwrite automatically deduced arguments with yout Argument() class-variable.
+And if you decide to take control, just overwrite the automatically deduced arguments with an `Argument()` defined as a class variable.

 ```python
 import argparse